beyarkay/masters-thesis/src/05_results.md

 \begin{figure}[!ht]
     \centering
     \includegraphics[width=\textwidth]{src/imgs/graphs/05_inf_trn_times_per_obs}
-    \caption[short caption todo]{Duration in seconds per observation for each model type to perform inference and to be fit to the training dataset.}
+    \caption[Inference and training times for each model type]{Duration in seconds per observation for each model type to perform inference and to be fit to the training dataset.}
     \label{fig:05_inf_trn_times_per_obs}
 \end{figure}